bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise4.md

 * Discover where the blob storage events are located in Sentinel
 * Write a KQL query to find our access of the honeyfile
-* Create a Scheduled query rule leveraging automation for alert enrichment
+* Create a Scheduled query rule based on the KQL query
+* Configure an Automation to assist security analysts in their investigation

 ## Challenges